Solaire/GLC/README.md

 Forked from Solaire/GameHub
 <https://github.com/Solaire/GameHub>

 This is a simple program that will scan the system for video games, then allow the user to launch any of these games from a single location - without having to store the icons on the desktop, or launching a dedicated client such as Steam or Epic.
-The program finds the games by scanning the registry in read-only mode.
 The program supports the following platforms:
 - Amazon Games;
 - Battle.net;
 - Bethesda.net Launcher;